wischerdson/html-meta/README.md

 ### Parsing Metadata from Raw HTML

-Instead of a URL, you can parse metadata from Raw HTML pass it as a string:
+Instead of URL, you can parse metadata from Raw HTML passing it as a string:

 ```php
 $html = <<<END